 CR: the former RELS 3340

-2350 Religious Institutions (same as Anthropology 2350) is a comparative study of religious institutions and beliefs, calendrical feasts and solemnities, religious roles and hierarchies, ritual innovation and revitalization.
+2350 Religious Institutions (same as Anthropology 2350) is a contextual study of religious institutions and beliefs, calendrical feasts and solemnities, religious roles and hierarchies, ritual innovation and revitalization.
 CR: Anthropology 2350, the former Sociology/Anthropology 2350, the former Sociology 2350

 CR: the former RELS 3410

 2415 Gods and Goddesses of Hinduism is focussed on myth, iconography and ritual of Hindu gods and goddesses from the ancient to the contemporary period.
 The course will explore fundamental assumptions of Hindu theistic traditions in popular practice and in formal religious institutions.